Public Employees Retirement System of Ohio Sells 2,069 Shares of Lockheed Martin Co. (NYSE:LMT)

 Public Employees Retirement System of Ohio decreased its holdings in shares of Lockheed Martin Co.
 (NYSE:LMT – Get Rating) by 1.3% in the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 156,301 shares of the aerospace company’s stock after selling 2,069 shares during the quarter.
 Public Employees Retirement System of Ohio owned about 0.06% of Lockheed Martin worth $55,551,000 at the end of the most recent quarter.

 A number of other large investors have also made changes to their positions in the stock.
 Mather Group LLC. boosted its stake in Lockheed Martin by 15.8% during the 4th quarter.
 Mather Group LLC. now owns 3,133 shares of the aerospace company’s stock valued at $1,114,000 after purchasing an additional 427 shares during the period.
-Citizens National Bank Trust Department bought a new stake in Lockheed Martin during the 4th quarter valued at approximately $43,000.
-SFG Wealth Management LLC. bought a new stake in shares of Lockheed Martin in the 4th quarter worth approximately $347,000.
-Stifel Financial Corp lifted its position in shares of Lockheed Martin by 3.6% in the 4th quarter.
-Stifel Financial Corp now owns 1,272,471 shares of the aerospace company’s stock worth $452,262,000 after acquiring an additional 44,173 shares during the period.
+Citizens National Bank Trust Department acquired a new position in shares of Lockheed Martin in the 4th quarter worth approximately $43,000.
+SFG Wealth Management LLC. acquired a new position in shares of Lockheed Martin in the 4th quarter worth approximately $347,000.
+Stifel Financial Corp raised its holdings in shares of Lockheed Martin by 3.6% in the 4th quarter.
+Stifel Financial Corp now owns 1,272,471 shares of the aerospace company’s stock worth $452,262,000 after buying an additional 44,173 shares in the last quarter.
 Finally, Studio Investment Management LLC raised its holdings in shares of Lockheed Martin by 37.3% in the 4th quarter.
 Studio Investment Management LLC now owns 1,234 shares of the aerospace company’s stock worth $439,000 after buying an additional 335 shares in the last quarter.
 Hedge funds and other institutional investors own 78.89% of the company’s stock.

 NYSE:LMT opened at $430.19 on Friday.
 Lockheed Martin Co. has a 12-month low of $324.23 and a 12-month high of $479.99.
 The company has a quick ratio of 1.07, a current ratio of 1.27 and a debt-to-equity ratio of 1.11.
 The firm has a market capitalization of $114.48 billion, a P/E ratio of 19.00, a P/E/G ratio of 2.84 and a beta of 0.76.
 The stock’s fifty day simple moving average is $445.60 and its 200-day simple moving average is $407.35.